Vyral/base-template/_posts/2018-05-22-handling-multiple-offer-situations-when-selling.md

 When you start the process of selling your home, **you have to shift your perception to “this is business.”** You are selling a product in a large real estate market that will dictate many of your decisions.

 You can choose to ignore the market.
-However, this is can be risky and result in regret when you price your home too high and end up selling it for far less.
-Your home’s time on the market affects its value, the longer it is listed, the less value because people think that there is something wrong with the home.
+However, this can be risky and result in regret when you price your home too high and end up selling it for far less.
+Your home’s time; on the market affects its value, the longer it is listed, the less valuable it because people think that there is something wrong with the home.

 {% include pullquote.html %}